ageddesi/Mocked-API/middleware/analytics/README.md

 Now when the site executes it will create links in the generated swagger docs that link to `MockedApi.local`.

 ## Configuring plausible
 Configuration of the plausible services should be fairly straightforward.
 A `plausible-conf.env.example` file is provided - which is missing a single entry - `SECRET_KEY_BASE`.

 This is - for the most part - not an important requirement.
 This key is used to generate API keys that allow code to read analytics.

 plausible has [instructions](https://plausible.io/docs/self-hosting#2-add-required-configuration) within their documentation that covers this.

+## Starting the services
+Running docker-compose up -d within the infrastructure/analytics will start up the plausible and supporting services.